The Church Street SurgeryDavid Corbet HouseCallows LaneKidderminster, DY10 2JGTel: 01562 745040

 Immunisation as above.
 Nurse Advisor to the Older Person.
 We have two Social Workers who are attached specifically to our practice.

-These clinics are generally run on a Wednesday and Thursday afternoons.
+These clinics are generally run one afternoon per week

 Advice is available at other times but please be specific when requesting an appointment.